Icahn wins three board seats at Hertz, shares jump

 Hertz last month withdrew its full-year financial forecast, blaming a shortage of cars due to motor industry recalls and an accounting error, which sent its stock price tumbling.

 At 78, when most people are living off their investments, Icahn is still casting around to make new bets and is busier than ever in shining the spotlight on management teams he feels are underperforming.
-In the last few months he has pressured eBay, Family Dollar Stores and Apple.
+In the last few months he has pressured eBay (EBAY.O), Family Dollar Stores FDO.N and Apple (AAPL.O).

 He is also fond of saying that investors should buy a stock when his representatives get on the board and not sell until they leave, promising that good things inevitably happen when he becomes involved.